Bambusstock/Chaname/README.md

 If this is set to true, the sender will get his message as copy, so it's aviable in his chat history.

-    copyTo: true

 ### Colors

 You can define the colors that should be used to highlight the message and the sender.

-_NOTE:_ You can only use colors defined by the Bukkit team.
-See for more information.
+__NOTE:__ You can only use colors defined by the Bukkit team.
+See [ChatColors](http://jd.bukkit.org/apidocs/org/bukkit/ChatColor.html) for more information.

 #### `senderColor` (Default: DARK_AQUA)